gvivan/tip-calculator/README.md

 # tip-calculator
-A simple application to help me calculate tips each time I go to a restaurant.
+A simple application to help me calculate tips.

 If the bill was $150.00, split between 5 people, with 12% tip.
 Each person should pay (150.00 / 5) * 1.12 = 33.6

 Then, format the result to 2 decimal places = 33.60

 # Example Input